Lasting Power of Attorney

-Loss of mental capacity – No one wants to think it will happen to them or their loved ones, but if it does the problems it can create can be heartbreaking and worrying for all concerned.
+No one wants to think about what would happen to them or loved ones if they were to have an accident or suffer from an illness that resulted in loss of mental capacity preventing them from making their own decisions.
+However, if that happened, the problems it can create can be heartbreaking and worrying for all concerned.

 Naturally you may be concerned at the prospect of your Attorneys being able to access your monies and interfere in your affairs but in reality you remain in control.

-LPAs are like an insurance policy for the future and are really as important as your Will, so why not fill in our Lasting Power of Attorney Questionnaire and one of our team will contact you to discuss your individual requirements.
+LPAs are like an insurance policy for the future, providing peace of mind that your wishes will be respected should you lose the ability to make decisions for yourself.
+A Lasting Power of Attorney can be just as important as writing your Will, so why not fill in our Lasting Power of Attorney Questionnaire and one of our team will contact you to discuss your individual requirements.

 If you do not have an LPA (whether registered or not) and you lose your mental capacity it is too late to sign up to one then.
 In those circumstances, somebody may then have to apply to the Court of Protection to be appointed what is called your “Deputy”.
 That process is involved, expensive, intrusive and lengthy.